DHSYan/DHSYan/README.md

 ### Nice to meet you, I'm Sean!

-I am a Math Student in uWaterloo!
+I am a Math Student in uWaterloo with immense passion in Developing Cool Stuff!

 🔍 I am looking for:
 - Summer 2023 Tech Internship Opportunities